GoAbroad

 Ready to Learn More?

 Dive into a hands-on, personalized internship focusing on gender equality, especially in education and sexual health, within low-income Indigenous communities.
-THE CHALLENGE In nearby rural communities, teenage pregnancy is around 26%, and women face economic, social, and educational barriers.
+THE CHALLENGE In nearby rural communities, the rate of teenage pregnancy is around 26%, and women face economic, social, and educational barriers.
 This stems from a prevalent machista culture and a lack of education and resources that enable women to make empowered choices.
 THE SOLUTION Gender roles can play a valid family function, but everyone should have a voice and equal opportunities, especially in education, work, and reproductive health.
 As an intern, you’ll help identify key problems and co-create sustainable solutions with community members, schools, and other stakeholders.
-OUR METHODOLOGY Our internships use Design Thinking to co-c...
+OUR METHODOLOGY Our internships use Design Thin...

 Related Programs